Mookambigai College of Engineering

-Mookambigai College of Engineering (MCE) is an engineering institute in Pudukkottai, Tamil Nadu, India.
-It is affiliated to Anna University.
-The chairman of the college is S. Subramaniam and the director is M. G. Venugopalan.
+Mookambigai College of Engineering (MCE) is a private engineering college in Pudukkottai, Tamil Nadu, India.
+It is approved by AICTE and Government of Tamilnadu and affiliated to Anna University Chennai.
+The chairman of the college is S. Subramaniam and the director is Dr. P. Vasudevan.

 Mookambigai College of Engineering was established in 1985 under Sri Mariamman Educational, Health and Charitable Trust, Woraiyur, Tiruchirappalli.
 The college has eight departments of engineering, according to the needs of the students.
 It is run by a Telugu minority group.

 The campus spreads over an area of over 200 hectares and facilitates the needs of over 500 students per year.